weecology/NeonTreeEvaluation/README.md

 104 product (NEON ID: DP1.30003.001), and the “orthorectified camera mosaic” (NEON ID:
 105 DP1.30010.001).
 Please follow the current folder structure, with .laz and .tif files saved together in a single folder, with a unique name, as well as a single annotations folder for the rect label xml files.
 See /SJER for an example.

+## Additional info

+* Some files are too large to hold on the git repo.
+For example, full tiles are available directly from NEON.
+For example, the annotations that match SJER/annotations/2018_SJER_3_258000_4106000_image.xml should be in  SJER/training/2018_SJER_3_259000_4110000_image.tif, but are too large to be placed here.
+Instead, they can be directly downloaded from https://data.neonscience.org/home.